Philosophy

 The Power of Stillness

-In all the noise of bills, work, kids, relationship drama, we forget how to be still.
+In all the noise of bills, work, kids, relationships, we forget how to be still.
 But stillness isn't doing nothing.
 Stillness is where you remember who you are.
 It's where good decisions come from.
 It's where peace lives.

 My art creates spaces for that stillness.
 Not the kind where you have to sit cross-legged and chant just the kind where you can breathe and think and feel like yourself again.